PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 It doesn't really matter where you place the Menu Element in your layout as it will always be located at the top of the window.

+When the user selects an item, it's returns as the event (along with the menu item's key if one was specified in the menu definition)

 ## ButtonMenus

 Button menus were introduced in version 3.21, having been previously released in PySimpleGUIQt.
 They work exactly the same and are source code compatible between PySimpleGUI and PySimpleGUIQt.
 These types of menus take a single menu entry where a Menu Bar takes a list of menu entries.

+**Return values for ButtonMenus are different than Menu Bars.**

+You will get back the ButtonMenu's KEY as the event.
+To get the actual item selected, you will look it up in the values dictionary.
+This can be done with the expression `values[event]`

 ## Right Click Menus

 Right Click Menus were introduced in version 3.21.
 Almost every element has a right_click_menu parameter and there is a window-level setting for rich click menu that will attach a right click menu to all elements in the window.

-The menu definition is the same a s the button menu definition, a single menu entry.
+The menu definition is the same as the button menu definition, a single menu entry.

 ```python
 right_click_menu = ['&Right', ['Right', '!&Click', '&Menu', 'E&xit', 'Properties']]
 ```
 The first string in a right click menu and a button menu is ***ignored***.
 It is not used.
 Normally you would put the string that is shown on the menu bar in that location.

-**Return values for right click menus are different than menu bars and button menus.**  Instead of the value being returned through the values dictionary, it is instead sent back as an Event.
-You will not
+**Return values for right click menus are the same as MenuBars.**  The value chosen is returned as the event.

 ## Menu Shortcut keys
 You have used ALT-key in other Windows programs to navigate menus.
 For example Alt-F+X exits the program.
 The Alt-F pulls down the File menu.
 The X selects the entry marked Exit.